dharun-narayanan/PIDS_Comparative_Framework/SETUP.md

 ---

-## 🚀 Quick Start (3 Commands)
+## 🚀 Quick Start

-For most users, these three commands are all you need:
+For most users, these commands will get you up and running:

 ```bash
 # Step 1: Navigate to framework directory